ernbaltaci/tsoa-express-boilerplate/README.md

 # TSOA Express Boilerplate

 A modern boilerplate for building RESTful APIs with TypeScript, Express, TSOA, and Mongoose.
-This project provides a solid foundation for scalable API development, including JWT authentication, Typegoose models, Swagger documentation, and more.
+This project provides a solid foundation for scalable API development, Typegoose models, Swagger documentation, and more.

 ## Features